hoodini/copilot-workshop-text-analysis/docs/PROMPTS_LIBRARY.md

 ### Prompt 8.6 - Test Translation with Mocked API ⭐ NEW
 ```
 Write integration tests for /translate endpoint that mock the MyMemory Translation API.
-Use nock to simulate API responses and failures.
+Use nock to simulate:
+- Successful translation response
+- API failures and error handling
+- Different language translations
 ```

-### Prompt 8.7 - Test External API Fallback Behavior ⭐ NEW
+### Prompt 8.7 - Improve Local Sentiment Analysis ⭐ NEW
 ```
-Create tests that verify the sentiment analysis correctly falls back to local analysis when:
-- The external API is unreachable
-- The API returns invalid data
-- The API times out

-Ensure the fallback response has source: 'local' to confirm fallback was used.
+The current sentiment analysis uses simple word matching.
+Improve it to:
+- Handle negation ("not good" should be negative)
+- Add intensity modifiers ("very good" should score higher)
+- Use word stemming so "loving" matches "love"

+Write tests to verify the improvements work.
 ```

 ---